Skip to content

 unheated citrine crystal

 Yellow topaz and citrine have such similar colouring that they are often mistaken for one another.
-However, topaz can also come in a range of other colours, so one could argue that the November stone colour isn't restricted to yellows.
+However, topaz can also come in a range of other colours, so one could argue that the November stone colour isn’t restricted to yellows.
 Colourless, pink, violet, and natural blue topaz gemstones are readily available.
-Additionally, topaz can be red, though this is relatively rare
+Additionally, topaz can be red, though this is relatively rare.
+Golden topaz, often associated with yellow topaz, is another beautiful variation that adds to the diversity of topaz colours.

 .